22 Ways To Be Kind To Yourself and Reduce Stress

 - Stock an emergency life raft in your pocket.
 Just a slip of paper with a positive thought.
 Mine says, "You're more than what's 'wrong' with you!".

 - Focus on the details: Are you breathing?
 What does your drink taste like?
 How does the air feel against your skin?
 Your whole experience counts.
 Life isn't just black and white.
 But you knew that.

-If you’ve tried any of these stress-busters, please let us know how they worked for you.
+If you've tried any of these ways to reduce stress and be kind to yourself to boot, please let us know how they worked for you.